VituixCAD version 2.0

 - Power response approximation

-- Axial frequency response (=DI reference)
+- Axial frequency response (reference of DI)

 - Directivity Index response